(There is a navigation bar to the rest of the CVHS site at the

 Greg Feere -

-I am the Chief Executive Officer for the Contra Costa Building and Construction
+I was the Chief Executive Officer for the Contra Costa Building and Construction

 Trades Council.
-I've been married 32 years to my fantastic wife Nina, with 2 super
+I've been married since 1984 to my fantastic wife Nina, with 2 super

 brilliant kids.
 Xenia is a lifetime straight A student, valedictorian and UC San